 A ley line walk from Upton House and Gardens

-Start: National Trust car park at Upton House and Gardens; grid ref: SP371461
+National Trust car park at Upton House and Gardens; grid ref: SP371461

 You are now on the long distance walks of Warwickshire's Centenary Way (from Kingsbury Water Park to Upper Quinton, 98 miles (158km)) and the Macmillan Way (from Boston in Lincolnshire to Abbotsbury in Dorset, 290 miles (467km)).
 With a distant view of the Malvern Hills on your left continue north along the ridge line of the Edge, which marks the north-eastern extremity of the Cotswolds.
 The path here is spectacular in any season.
 In spring and summer the ancient woodland is rich in wildflowers and for the rest of the year the leaf fall reveals vistas across the plains to the west.
 Continue along the edge to the next iron gate and through the woodland, passing the paddocks on the right and the stables to the left.
 Viscount Bearsted chose this property for his hunting retreat in the area until his acquisition of Upton House which in due course he vested to the National Trust.
 At the farm turn right on to the short metalled lane, then left at the T junction to the A422 road at Sun Rising Hill.
-Take great care since there is no pedestrian footway.
-Cross the A422 diagonally to the left for a few paces then take a footpath which continues through the trees along the line of the ridge.
+Take great care crossing, as there is no pedestrian footpath.
+Cross the A422 diagonally to the left for a few paces, then take a footpath, marked by a yellow-painted-post, which continues through the trees along the line of the ridge.